 Custodial credit risk - deposits.
 Custodial credit risk is the risk that in the event of a bank failure, the City's deposits may not be returned to it.
 State statutes require the City's deposits in financial institutions to be entirely covered by federal depository insurance or by collateral held under a joint custody receipt issued by a bank within the State of Kansas, the Federal Reserve Bank of Kansas City, or the Federal Home Loan Bank of Topeka, except during designated "peak periods" when coverage is 50%.
 The City does not utilize "peak periods".
-All deposits were legally secured at December 31, 2022.
+All deposits were legally secured at December 31, 2024.

-As of December 31, 2022, the City's carrying amount of the deposits was \$8,903,400 and the bank balance was \$9,122,018.
+As of December 31, 2024, the City's carrying amount of the deposits was \$24,767,142 and the bank balance was \$25,604,490.
 The bank balance was held by one bank.
-Of the bank balance, \$250,000 was covered by federal depository insurance and the remaining balance was collateralized with securities held by the pledging financial institutions' agents in the City's name.
+Of the bank balance, \$250,000 was covered by federal depository insurance and the remaining balance was collateralized with a line of credit and securities held by the pledging financial institutions' agents in the City's name.